-Throughout 2016, the courts repeatedly said that where an individual had previously had contact with the FWO, they would be taken to have knowledge of workplace laws and, accordingly, contraventions of the FW Act that occurred after contact with the FWO would be treated more seriously.
+Throughout 2016, the courts repeatedly said that where an individual has previously had contact with the FWO, they will be taken to have knowledge of workplace laws and accordingly, contraventions of the FW Act that occur after contact with the FWO will be treated more seriously.

 Collectively, these cases demonstrate that the FWO is ready and willing to involve individuals such as directors and HR managers in contraventions of the FW Act, and is prepared to hold those individuals personally liable for a range of penalties and underpayment amounts.

-The rejection of enterprise agreements for minor technical defficiencies – This year saw an increase in EA applications being rejected by the FWC for minor procedural issues, especially surrounding the Notice of Employee Representational Rights.
+- The rejection of enterprise agreements for minor technical deficiencies – this year saw an increase in EA applications being rejected by the FWC for minor procedural issues, especially surrounding the Notice of Employee Representational Rights.
 Employers, unions and the FWC have all expressed their frustration with this issue at some point this past year.